Peals (band): Seltzer

 In early 2015 Peals released Seltzer, a special limited edition cassette release featuring the April 2013 recording of a live performance - a collaboration with live video and sound installation Time is a Milk Bowl, by artist Zoe Friedman - that took place inside the clock room of Baltimore's Bromo Seltzer Tower.
 The B-side contained a second piece Before and After, described as a mixtape style collage of home recordings.
+Seltzer was reissued in 2025.

 Always striving to create an intimate atmosphere on their live performances, the band played several East Coast shows in 2012, and even more, going as far as Canada when in 2013 Cashion's main project - Future Islands - took a break from touring.
 In March 2014, Future Islands released the album Singles.
-Its success led to a long tour that would last until November 2015, and thought the project was not put on hold – Peals would perform on the West Coast in late 2014 - it reduced the number of shows given during that time.
+Its success led to a long tour that would last until November 2015, and though the project was not put on hold – Peals would perform on the West Coast in late 2014 - it reduced the number of shows given during that time.
 William Cashion has yet another on-going side project called The Snails, started in 2008 with Samuel T. Herring and featuring members of other Baltimore bands.